elliotsayes/ardrive_eth_phase_2/README.md

 #### Run
 1. If using WalletConnect, follow the same instructions for mobile, except instead of clicking Connect in the modal, scan the QR code from your mobile wallet application (top right button in Metamask mobile app)
-2. If using the Metamask button, follow the on screen instructions from the extension pop-up.
+2. If using the Metamask button, follow the on screen instructions from the extension when it pops up.

 ## Important source files